ngtphat-towa/TimCoRetailManager/README.md

 20. Posting Sales Data to an API ✔
 21. Automapper and INotifyPropertyChanged ✔
 22. C# Debugging and Clean Up ✔
+23. SQL Transactions in C# using Dapper ✔